iterative/dvc.org/static/docs/get-started/agenda.md

 data sets and you want to:

-- capture and save those <abbr>data artifacts</abbr> the same way we capture code,
+- capture and save those <abbr>data artifacts</abbr> the same way we capture code.
-- track and switch between different versions of the data easily,
+- track and switch between different versions of the data easily.
-- being able to answer the question of how data artifacts (e.g. ML models) were built in the first place,
+- being able to answer the question of how data artifacts (e.g. ML models) were built in the first place.
-- being able to compare them,
+- being able to compare them.
 - bring best practices to your team and get everyone on the same page.

 Then you are in a good place!
 Click the `Next` button below to start ↘.